We are a firm of labour and employment lawyers dedicated to assisting both employees and employers with a wide range of challenges at work.

 Most of our clients benefit from our approach of tactful negotiation with the other party.
 Wherever that is not possible, decisive and resolute litigation is used as a last resort.

-If your employment rights have been violated by an employer, colleague, or another party in a Red Deer workplace, start by letting us know the details in a free and confidential consultation.
+If your employment rights have been violated by an employer, colleague, or another party in a Red Deer workplace, start by letting us know the details in a

 We can provide a quick assessment of whether you have a case for compensation and damages.

 This is when an employer terminates your employment due to serious misconduct, as laid out in the employment contract you signed.
 The burden of proof lies with the employer to show that your conduct breached the terms of your contract and the relationship cannot be repaired.